tomkep/jwasm/Readme.txt

     3. JWasm Command Line Options

     Run JWasm with parameter -? or -h to make it display the options it will understand.
-Some additional explanations:
+Most of them are compatible with Masm, for those which are specific to JWasm some additional explanations:

     -bin: if output format BIN is selected, the extension of the output module's default filename will be changed from .OBJ to .BIN.
 The